 Running a business is much like warfare.
-You have to be weary of your enemies/competitors, any time you enter the warzone/market.
+You have to be wary of your enemies/competitors, any time you enter the warzone/market.
 Without a properly laid out war/sales strategy, you will have no chances of coming out of a battle victorious.
-Meaning, unless you plan for every possible risk, and ensure that there are no problem areas within your team, it will be unlikely for you to hit the targets you set out to achieve.
+This means that unless you plan for every possible risk, and ensure that there are no problem areas within your team, it will be unlikely for you to hit the targets you set out to achieve.

 Feeling a bit overwhelmed?
 Want to create a sales strategy for your business, but don’t know where to start?
 Fret not, the following list of steps should be enough to help you set up your own sales plan:

 You know where you want to go, but do you know where you are right now?
 Before you set out a plan for your business’s future, you need to scrutinise the past and the present to see precisely what you need to change/improve/remove.

 An ideal first step is to go over the historic sales statistics.
 Start by answering questions like:

 - Did we attain our sales goals for last year?